GLOUCESTER SEA HIVE

 Who we are

 Gloucester Sea Hive began with a deep respect for pollinators and the slow, deliberate work they do.
-What started with a fascination with honeybees over fifteen years ago as a response to colony collapse has grown into a commitment: to care for bees in a way that honors their role in our ecosystem and our food supply.
+What started with a fascination with honeybees over fifteen years ago as a response to colony collapse disorder has grown into a commitment: to care for bees in a way that honors their role in our ecosystem and our food supply.

 We’re learning, tending, and building something that reflects the rhythms of this place—quietly, season by season.